Welcome to the Herne Mill website

 The mill is also open by appointment.
 To make an appointment please go to the Contact Us section.

-Children (who must be in the care of a responsible adult at all times) - free admission.
+(Children under age of 12 must be in the care of a responsible adult at all times)

 Cash Only - we have no credit card facilities.